JCSDA/jedi-stack/README.md

 ```
 Note, however, if you are using [JEDI Modules](https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/developer/jedi_environment/modules.html) you do not have to worry about this (or indeed, about this repository in general) - the JEDI team will make sure that the modules provided will include the packages you need.

-**IMPORTANT:** Another reponsibility of the `setup_environment.sh` script is to define the `JEDI_OPT` environment variable and initialize the Lmod system.
+**IMPORTANT:** Another responsibility of the `setup_environment.sh` script is to define the `JEDI_OPT` environment variable and initialize the Lmod system.
 These actions are needed both for the build and to allow users to load the JEDI modules after you build them.  `JEDI_OPT` specifies where the modules will be installed, with a default value of `JEDI_OPT=/opt/modules`.
 Note that this default value normally requires root permission so you would have to set the `USE_SUDO` flag (see Step 2).
 If you do not have root privileges (e.g. on an HPC system), you may wish to install your modules in a home or work directory, e.g. `JEDI_OPT=$HOME/opt/modules`.

 `JEDI_OPT` needs to be set and Lmod initialized in order to complete Steps 2-4.
 But, these actions also need to be performed in order for users to use the modules.
 Be sure to add the following to your shell initialization scripts (example shown is for bash):
 ```